decafjs/decaf-hoganjs/README.md

 	templateManager = new TemplateManager('views');
 ```

 This creates an instance of TemplateManager that serves templates and partials from the relative path "views".
-This is quite powerful as the following example demmonstrates:
+This is quite powerful as the following example demonstrates:

 ./views/pages/home.hbs:
 ```handlebars